catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 .. note::
   There are a few exceptions where human help *is* required for security reasons.
-Signing up for the first time, and increasing your :ref:`quota <additional-info>` are the most common.
+Signing up for the first time, and increasing your :ref:`quota <quota-info>` are the most common.

-Resources on Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with Catalyst Cloud.
+Resources on Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with our platform.
 Performing these administrative actions do not cost anything.

 With Catalyst Cloud, you have total control over your infrastructure.
 You